h365chen/socassess/docs/src/practice_collection.md

 TODO

-I'll demonstrate several practice that I used pytest to compose my automated assessments.
+I'll demonstrate several practice that I used socassess to compose my automated assessments.